akka/akka/akka-docs/java/routing.rst

 .. includecode:: code/akka/docs/jrouting/CustomRouterDocTestBase.java#dispatchers

-At first glance there seems to be an overlap between the :class:`BalancingDispatcher` and Routers, but they are complement each other.
+At first glance there seems to be an overlap between the :class:`BalancingDispatcher` and Routers, but they complement each other.
 The balancing dispatcher is in charge of running the actors while the routers are in charge of deciding which message goes where.
 A router can also have children that span multiple actor systems, even remote ones, but a dispatcher